 Ask yourself:

-- What do you want from your investments?
+- Why do you want to invest?
+What do you want from your investments?

 - How much tolerance to risk do you have?
 Would you be very upset if your investments lost value?
 It’s important to realize that, generally, the higher your expected returns, the riskier your investments will have to be.